the best laid plans.

 Caroline

-122. Deidra Says:
+122. Deidra's avatar Deidra Says:

 That’s so funny!
 I had a dream last night that the sweater I’ve been slaving over didn’t fit so I had to find someone to give it to because I couldn’t bear the thought of ripping it out. :p

-123. Sally at Rivendale Farms Says:
+123. Sally at Rivendale Farms's avatar Sally at Rivendale Farms Says:

 Just found your blog via the Harlot.
 I’m in love.
 I also confess, if I win it I will be totally greedy and keep it for myself with no guilt whatsoever.
 (I will take it on tour to show all my friends and family, but in the end it lives at my house.)
 Abso-freakin-lutely gorgeous.
 I’m truly in awe.

-124. Rhonda from Baddeck Says:
+124. Rhonda from Baddeck's avatar Rhonda from Baddeck Says:

 Long ago, I started a surprise sweater for my boyfriend.
 The pattern called for size 9 and 11 needles — as a new knitter, I didn’t know ‘gauge,’ and decided that using a size 10 would be a clever ‘compromise.’
 I finally finished it after we were married, and it doesn’t fit either of us — but he won’t part with it (awwww!).